Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 Import-module EndpointCloudKit
 ```
 I you need to install Endpoint Cloud Kit on an MDM managed device, the bootstrap is what you need.
 But there is no need to download it directly.
 The idea here is to retrieve it from github wherever you are.
-To do this, you should embed those lines at the beginning of own script:
+To do this, you should embed those lines at the beginning of your own scripts:
 ```powershell
 try
 	{